IBM/waiops-tech-jam/labs/cloud-pak-aiops/Install-Lab/1-introduction/index.md

 :::

 Welcome to the Cloud Pak for Watson AIOps installation lab.
-The following chart describes the infrastructure for the lab
+The following chart describes the infrastructure for the Lab:

 ![](images/intro.drawio.png)

 :::note

-- For any instructions that use the "oc" command (interacting with your cluster), use your "bastion" VM

 - One key objective of this Lab is to expose the product public documentation to the practitioners.
-With this in mind, each installation steps will reference the public documentation (***Doc Link***) for the actual commands to run.
+With this in mind, each installation steps will reference the product documentation.
 :::

+### Lab Content

+In this Lab, we will explore the following topics:

+* How to install a small size deployment of the Cloud Pak for Watson AIOPs
+* How to custom size deployments based on actual workloads and functionality needs using the "custom sizing tool"
+* An overview of Storage requirements, support for High Availability and FIPS (Federal Information Processing Standard) considerations
+* How to configure the integration with a Lightweight Directory Access Protocol (LDAP)